vess-dev/vess-dev.github.io/_posts/2021-06-21-meant-for-me.md

 Of course they're also as meant for me as the bowl of cereal I ate this morning was.

 So c'est la vie.
 Can't win them all.
 I just find tarot...
 Appealing, for the aforementioned reasons.
-And maybe you do now too, even slightly.
+And maybe you do too now, even slightly.

 <hr>